Skip to main content

 Viewing and Interpreting Results

-While a backtest is in progress, you can observe the trading chart and dashboard updating in real-time, much like watching a live Gunbot session on fast-forward.
-Upon completion, each run generates a JSON report file.
-These reports are stored in the backtestingReports folder within your Gunbot directory.
+While a backtest runs, the chart and dashboard update in real time.
+When it completes, each run writes a JSON report in the backtestingReports folder inside your Gunbot directory.

 These JSON files are valuable for detailed analysis and can be shared with the Gunbot community, for example, on Gunbot's Backtesting Archive.